-A diagnosis of short bowel syndrome isn't enough to get disability benefits.
-But if you're experiencing moderate to severe limitations that prevent you from working for 12 months or more and you have medical records showing your diagnosis and limitations, the Social Security Administration ("Social Security") may approve you for benefits.
+A diagnosis of short bowel syndrome, a chronic motility disorder, or small intestine mucosal disease isn't enough to get disability benefits.
+But if you're experiencing moderate to severe limitations that prevent you from working for 12 months or more, and you have comprehensive medical records showing your limitations, the Social Security Administration ("Social Security") may approve you for benefits.

 The two ways you can qualify for disability benefits are:

-Most disability claims that are approved for benefits don't actually meet the criteria of one of the listings contained in Social Security's blue book.
-Instead, Social Security approves them because the applicants' limitations make them unable to perform their previous jobs, and they're unable to transition into another type of work.
+Not too many people with short bowel syndrome or similar intestinal disorders meet the listing for intestinal failure, because they don't need daily CPN.
+Fortunately, most disability claims that are approved for benefits don't actually meet the criteria of one of the listings contained in Social Security's blue book.
+Instead, Social Security approves most applicants because their limitations make them unable to perform their previous jobs, and they're unable to transition into another type of work.

-Social Security will first look at your medical records to see if there's enough evidence you have a serious medical condition that limits your ability to do many work-related activities.
-The claims examiner will then determine your "residual functional capacity" (RFC), which is the most intensive work you can still do (medium, light, or sedentary), despite the limitations caused by your medical condition.
-For example, if you have short bowel syndrome, your doctor might limit you to standing or walking to half the day or lifting and carrying no more than a certain number of pounds at one time, due to fatigue and weakness.
+Your RFC is the most intensive work you can still do (medium, light, or sedentary), despite the limitations caused by your medical condition.
+For example, if you have mucosal disease or a motility disorder, your doctor might limit you to standing or walking for two hours a day or lifting and carrying no more than a certain number of pounds at one time, due to fatigue and weakness.
 Your doctor may also require that you have ready access to restroom facilities or report that you would require extra breaks during a normal workday.

-An actual RFC for someone suffering from short bowel syndrome might include the following limitations:
+An RFC for someone suffering from short bowel syndrome might include the following limitations: